helmesjo/hello-cd/README.md

 ./gocd/start-agent.sh
 ```
 _Note: It might take a while the first time, since no image-layers are present locally and must be downloaded._

+**This will**:
+ * Start a registry, where artifacts are stored as docker images.
+ * Start a GoCD server, which polls the local repo for changes (commits) which kicks off the [pipeline](./gocd/config.gocd.yaml#L5).
+ * Start a GoCD agent with [socket binded "docker-in-docker"](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci#the-solution) ([also this](https://medium.com/lucjuggery/about-var-run-docker-sock-3bfd276e12fd)).
+It connects to the server and gets delegated the individual tasks defined by the [pipeline](./gocd/config.gocd.yaml#L21).

 When all is done, you can run _``docker ps``_ to verify that three containers are up and running (gocd server+agent & docker registry):